ritza-co/handbook/qa-and-screenshots-role.md

 We use CleanShotX for all of our screenshots.
 Ask for a license key if you do not have one.

+## Making changes

+The QA engineer should submit several pull requests, depending on what is needed.

+* One pull request to include a version of the author's tutorial and code **exactly as they provided it**.
+This step can be skipped if the author already made a pull request to the correct place, but often the author works in a different format or on their own GitHub.
+This should be in a branch called something like `add-first-draft-chat-bot-tutorial`.
+This is exactly the author's work.
+* A second pull request for text and/or code changes.
+If anything isn't clear or the QA engineer finds something confusing, they should submit suggested changes, as a separate pull request (to the version in our GitHub, not to the author's original version.
+If necessary, they can ask clarifying questions to the author, but in general they should aim to use their judgement so we can keep moving forwards without reverting back to the author.
+* A third pull request to add and update the images.

 ## Adding captions and alt text

 All screenshots should have relevant alt text that can help with accessibility - e.g. blind people have these read to them by screenreaders.
 In markdown, alt-text